On partially hyperbolic diffeomorphisms in dimension three via a notion of autonomous dynamics: Introduction and statement of main results

 \section{\textbf{Introduction and statement of main results}}

 The study of partially hyperbolic diffeomorphisms in dimension three, both in the flexible and rigid settings, has been widely explored and it is still an active area of research.
 Rigidity of these diffeomorphisms, satisfying some additional requirements, has been investigated in both smooth and topological frameworks.
 In this paper, which is motivated by \cite{CPH20} (and also \cite{MM}), we provide smooth "rigid" classifications of partially hyperbolic diffeomorphisms satisfying some additional hypothesis.
 We show then how to extend this to the $C^1-$regularity case.
-For this, let us start with some definitions: